-Wouldn’t you just love going to a new place or country and instantly have that feeling that this holiday is going to be amazing?
+Wouldn’t you love going to a new place or country and instantly have that feeling that this holiday is going to be amazing?
 That’s what happened to me when going to Sardinia.
-If you are a food enthusiastic or a beach lover this is your go-to island.
-Also it is the place to be if you just love being surrounded by the pristine nature.
-You’ll get the best relaxed holiday by the crystal clear sea enjoying the slow lifestyle.
+If you are a food enthusiast or a beach lover, this is your go-to island.
+Also, it is the place to be if you love being surrounded by pristine nature.
+You’ll get the best relaxed holiday by the crystal clear sea, enjoying the slow lifestyle.
 Or if you want a bit more adventure, you can rent a car and see all the places the island has to offer.

-If you like Italy you are going love Sardinia!
+If you like Italy you are going to love Sardinia!

 We’ve been huge fans of Italy with my boyfriend and last year we decided to have a trip to Sardinia.
-I’ve wanted to go there for years and it did not disappoint me at all.
-I think it’s a quite version of some of the coastal cities in Italy yet a little bit forgotten one.
-You don’t meet that many tourists there – especially if you go on the slow season like we did in September.
+I’ve wanted to go there for years, and it did not disappoint me at all.
+I think it’s a quiet version of some of the coastal cities in Italy yet a little bit forgotten one.
+You don’t meet many tourists there – especially if you go on the slow season as we did in September.
 There are mainly Italians coming to spend their weekends on this island paradise.
-The weather is still perfectly warm and you’ll get a glimpse of that relaxed and happy lifestyle.
-Don’t forget to taste the different foods Sardinia has to offer, for example the fish dishes and pastas!
-The food is slightly different than in the mainland Italy.
+The weather is still perfect and warm, and you’ll get a glimpse of that relaxed and happy lifestyle.
+Don’t forget to taste the different foods Sardinia offers, for example, fish dishes and pasta!
+The food is slightly different than in mainland Italy.

-We stayed in Siniscola which is an area in Costa Smeralda; the Emerald Coast.
-It’s about 40 minutes drive away from the airport and it was just lovely.
+We stayed in Siniscola, which is an area in Costa Smeralda, the Emerald Coast.
+It’s about 40 minutes drive away from the airport, and it was just lovely.
 I think anywhere you stay in Costa Smeralda is going to be beautiful.
 I only would recommend going a bit further away from Olbia just because you get prettier scenery than just the town.
-Also it depends on where you want to fly to.
-If you fly to the capital which is Cagliari you might want to choose a place that is closer.
+Also, it depends on where you want to fly to.
+Suppose you fly to the capital, Cagliari, you might want to choose a closer place.
 For example, we only got to see the north half of the island but didn’t have time to go as far south as Cagliari.
-Unless of course if your holiday is more than one week you’ll have plenty of time to do quite a lot of sightseeing.
+Unless, of course, if your holiday is more than one week, you’ll have plenty of time to do quite a lot of sightseeing.

 Fish is a must!
 You’ll find variety of dishes that tastes absolutely amazing and fresh.